RapidSoftwareSolutions/Marketplace-Box-Package/README.md

 | assignmentId| String| Assignment Id

 ## Box.createNewPolicyAssignment
 Create a new policy assignment, which applies the legal hold policy to the target of the assignment.
+Only Business Plus or Enterprise account.

 | Field       | Type  | Description
 |-------------|-------|----------